A teacher presenting to a room of learners

 Developing my professsional identity involves:

-• reflecting continuously on my practice
+• reflecting continually on your practice

 • observing other teachers and being observed